 So you're going on the road!

 Or in a plane.
-Maybe you live in a van, or spend your days as a digital nomad.
-Point is, you're going to be away from the traditional comforts of "home," and you want to know what you're supposed to eat.
+Maybe you live in a van, or you're going to a conference, or that long awaited vacation.
+Point is, you're going to be away from the traditional comforts of "home," and you want to know what travel food to eat.
+Here are 6 tips for eating healthy on the road!

 #1 Start with Protein

 Snack foods are notorious for being high in sugar and sodium.
 Pack and pick satisfying foods to keep you energized, like almonds, peanuts, trail mix, pretzels, or popcorn.
-Durable fruits like oranges and apples are perfect for travel!
+Durable fruits like oranges and apples are perfect for eating healthy on the road!

 #3 Get Groceries!